Jerielphilly/FlashyGen/README.md

 6.  **Run the React Frontend:**
     ```bash
-    npm start # or yarn start
+    npm run dev
     ```
-    *This will open the FlashyGen application in your browser, usually at `http://localhost:3000`.*
+    *This will open the FlashyGen application in your browser, usually at `http://localhost:5173`.*

 ---